Medieval literature: Secular

 At about the same time a new poetry of "courtly love" became fashionable in Europe.
 Traveling singers—troubadours and trouvères—made a living from their love songs in French, Spanish, Galician-Portuguese, Catalan, Provençal, and Greek.
 Germanic culture had its Minnesänger tradition.
 The songs of courtly love often express unrequited longing for an ideal woman, but there are also aubades (dawn farewells by lovers) and humorous ditties.

 Following the earliest epic poems, prose tales, and romances, more long poems were crafted—the chansons de geste of the late 11th and early 12th centuries.
 These extolled conquests, as in The Song of Roland (part of the Matter of France) and Digenis Acritas (one of the Acritic songs).
 The rather different chivalric romance tradition concerns adventures about marvels, love, and chivalry.
 They tell of the Matter of Britain and the Matter of Rome.

 Political poetry threads throughout the period from the very early Armes Prydein (10th-century Britain) to the goliard rebels of 12th and 13th centuries, who were church trained clerics unable or unwilling to be employed in the church.

-Travel literature was highly popular in the Middle Ages, as fantastic accounts of far-off lands (frequently embellished or entirely false) entertained a society that supported sea voyages and trading along coasts and rivers, as well as pilgrimages to such destinations as Jerusalem; Canterbury and Glastonbury in England; St. David's in Wales; and Santiago de Compostela in Spain.
-Geoffrey Chaucer's Canterbury Tales became popular at the end of the 14th century.
+Travel literature was widely read in the Middle Ages, as fantastic accounts of far-off lands (frequently embellished or entirely false) entertained a society that supported sea voyages and trading along coasts and rivers, as well as pilgrimages (to Jerusalem, Canterbury, Glastonbury, St. David's, and Santiago de Compostela).
+Geoffrey Chaucer's Canterbury Tales, a prime example of the genre, became popular at the end of the 14th century.

 The most prominent authors of Jewish secular poetry in the Middle Ages were Solomon ibn Gabirol and Yehuda Halevi, both of whom were also renowned religious poets.